droodman/Khanna-2023/README.md

 It also uses `reghdfejl`, which requires `julia`.
 But `reghdfe` can be substituted.

+Most of these programs are included in the "ado" folder.
+But the `parallel` and `julia` package installations must be done by the replicator in order to get the proper, machine-specific plug-ins.

 ## Output
 The output folder contains figures and tables produced by the code, in PNG, RTF, and TXT formats.